Resolution

 - Notice pay and wages are taxable as normal income.

-- Always confirm how the payment will be reported to HMRC.
+- Always confirm how the payment will be reported to HMRC and ensure the tax indemnity clause is fair.

 Common questions